luckyjin7/netflix-react-redux-simplified-app/README.md

 This project is developed by [React](https://github.com/facebook/create-react-app) and [Redux](https://github.com/reduxjs/redux).

-### To Access the application in your local enviroment:
+### To Access the application in your local environment:

 ### `npm start`